trentgill/STM32_Cube_F3/Projects/STM32303E_EVAL/Examples/TIM/TIM_DMA/readme.txt

 @par Example Description

-  This example provides a description of how to use DMA with TIMER Update request to transfer Data from memory to TIMER Capture Compare Register (TIMx_CCR).
+This example provides a description of how to use DMA with TIMER Update request to transfer Data from memory to TIMER Capture Compare Register 3 (TIMx_CCR3).

-  This is done using TIM1 Update request and TIM1 CCR3 register.
   The following configuration values are used in this example:

     - TIM1CLK = SystemCoreClock